In possible Oscar preview, 'Nomadland' wins at Spirit Awards - WTMJ

 Carey Mulligan (“Promising Young Woman”) took best lead female actor in the category that’s perhaps most up for grabs at the Academy Awards.
 Previous awards have been split between Viola Davis (“Ma Rainey’s Black Bottom”), McDormand and Mulligan.

-Put on by the nonprofit Independent Film, the Spirits were hosted by Melissa Villaseñor of “Saturday Night Live” and broadcast Thursday night on IFC.
-Independent Film did everything it could to virtually mimic the experience of the awards, including grouping Zoomed-in attendees by table, featuring virtual wine and bourbon bars and hosting a karaoke afterparty.
+Put on by the nonprofit Film Independent, the Spirits were hosted by Melissa Villaseñor of “Saturday Night Live” and broadcast Thursday night on IFC.
+The show, removed from the beach, did everything it could to virtually mimic the experience of the awards, including grouping Zoomed-in attendees by table, featuring virtual wine and bourbon bars and hosting a karaoke afterparty.
 Josh Welsh, president of Film Independent, called it “the first ever pants-optional Spirit Awards.”

 The nominees were especially diverse.
 None of the best feature nominees — “Nomadland,” “Minari,” “First Cow,” “Ma Rainey’s Black Bottom,” “Never Rarely Sometimes Always” — were directed by white men.
 All of the directing nominees — Zhao, Fennell, Eliza Hittman (“Never Rarely Sometimes Always”), Kelly Reichardt (“First Cow”) and Lee Isaac Chung (“Minari”) — were women or people of color.